 - Generic for each layer: Try to avoid routing traces along or close to the board edges.
 It is recommended to place ground stitching vias with GND pour along the PCB edges.

-What are the general layout suggestions for RF board design?
+What are the general layout suggestions when designing the RF section of a PCB?

-Here are some layout hints that are suggested to follow for nay kind of RF board designs.
+Here are some layout hints that are suggested to follow for any kind of RF board designs.

-- use plenty of GND stitching vias on the enrite PCB, especially at the board and GND metal pouring edges.
+- Use plenty of GND stitching vias on the entire PCB, especially at the board and GND metal pouring edges.

-- do not route traces at the board edges
+- Do not route traces at or close to the board edges.

-- place the high frequency crystal close to the RF chip
+- Place the high frequency crystal or TCXO close to the RF chip.

 On the EZRadioPro and EZRadio devices the Rx (Receive) state machine can automatically change the device’s state upon three different events:

 Let’s have a look at these events and the mechanisms that can make them occur!